 Consumer Electronics: Brown Goods: Policies covering mechanical or electrical failure or breakdown, typically for home entertainment products such as televisions, DVD players/recorders, digital receivers, games consoles etc. being operated in a domestic environment.

-Below is the quantitative information regarding the activity and underlying results for 2022 by line of business.
+Below is the quantitative information regarding the activity and underlying results for 2023.